cnk/django-admin-sortable2/README.md

 Replacing that library allowed me to add a new feature: Multiple items can now be dragged and dropped together.

+## CNK fork

+I wanted to upgrade a project that uses this library to Django 5.2.
+I didn't have time to put in a proper PR to update so I forked and build at local distribution for this.
+I didn't make any code changes but needed to kludge the github actions to build this in a way that included Django 5.2 templates.

+Note: to build this, I needed to manually install `setuptools`, `wheel`, and `build`.
+Then I could run the patch lines from `.github/workflows/publish.yml` and then build with `python -m build --sdist --wheel --outdir dist/`

 ## Project's Home